 - Booking system – A pre-paid table booking system could book you for a discount but it wouldn’t be very flexible with respect to what was finally ordered by the consumer.
 Good for a single price product not good enough otherwise.

-- A billing + payment system – This combination ticks all the boxes, specially when you want to run a product specific promo.
+- A billing + payment system – This combination ticks all the boxes, especially when you want to run a product-specific promo.
 The billing system can pass the purchase details and payment system can enable the redemption.
 The integration though is very high touch.
 It’s not going to be easy to execute.